-Sometimes I work with specific issues like grief, anxiety, depression, abuse, difficult relationships, and identity exploration, and other times people come to me because something just doesn’t feel right.
+Sometimes I work with specific issues like grief, anxiety, depression, trauma, difficult relationships, and identity exploration, and other times people come to me because something just doesn’t feel right.
 I’ll meet you where you’re at and provide a supportive space, whether you want to talk about a long-standing problem or a newer one, or that ‘not quite right’ feeling.

 I draw from a variety of approaches and place strong emphasis on getting to know your preferences to find a way of working that resonates with you.
 I trust and value your lived experience and the understanding you make of it.
 My pluralistic approach recognises that different tools, interventions and ways of working will work for different clients at different times, including during the course of therapy.

 I have a strong commitment to intersectionality and am a queer-friendly, trauma-informed practitioner.
 I strive to practice from an anti-oppressive position, in an identity-affirming way and actively understand that different identities and lived experience will shape how we experience the world.

 I am a Registered Member of the BACP and hold a Postgraduate Diploma in Counselling and Psychotherapy from the University of East London.
 I have done further workshops on topics including: